Distant Luminosity is a photographers collective specialized in astronomical photography based in Heidelberg, Germany.

 Jan Beckmann is a physics graduate student specialized in extragalactic astronomy at the University of Heidelberg.
 Besides his scientific work, Jan has always been interested in bringing astronomical objects and their peculiar physical features closer to the attention of the public.
 For many years he has been involved in mentoring youth groups encouraging young people to get involved in astronomy.
 Since 2014 he has used almost every clear night stargazing or doing astrophotography.

-Julian Zoller is a medical student graduating in the field of epigenetics in the clinic for haematology, oncology and rheumatology at the University of Heidelberg.
+Julian Zoller is a medical doctor at the University of Heidelberg.
 His interest in astronomy began early in his childhood influenced by his father.
 In 2011 he began observing and capturing objects inside and outside of our galaxy from an amateur observatory close to Heidelberg.
 Since then he has dedicated himself to postprocessing and creating detailed images of galaxies and planetary nebulae.

 Since 2020 Miriam Varding is a physics student at the University of Heidelberg.
 Influenced by her parents she has been interested in science, especially Astronomy, since she was a child.
 2019 she bought her first own amateur telescope for astrophotography, is active in amateur astrophotography and prefers to take pictures of small and faint galaxies.